Witryna i język

+NO. You will not need to apply for an International Driving Permit after 31 January 2020.
 For more information and guidance on driving in the EU go to: https://www.gov.uk/guidance/prepare-to-drive-in-the-eu-after-brexit

 What about my European driving insurance?

-Check that you are covered to drive in Europe with your insurance provider.
+Regardless of Brexit, you should always check that you are covered to drive in Europe with your insurance provider.
 It may be necessary to obtain and carry a Green Card, demonstrating the validity of your insurance when driving abroad.
 These are provided by your insurance company, often at no cost.

 Further information on Green Cards from the AA can be found here: https://www.theaa.com/about-us/newsroom/insurance-news/drivers-might-need-green-cards-again